clementvalla/Are.na_Bindery.js/README.md

 ## Issues
 Right now the CSS is pretty ugly.
 Are.na provides really stripped down HTML so we're using a lot of :nth-child(x) pseudo-selectors for formatting, and this doesn' produce the cleanest results.

+Oh,a nd I don't use git or github a lot so not sure what the best practice is for including Evan's Bindery.js library here.